Cantera/cantera-website/pages/tutorials/PythonTutorial.rst

 Converting CK-format files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-See the `Converting CK-format Files <ck-conversion.html>`__ documentation for
+See the :doc:`Converting CK-format Files <ck2cti-tutorial>` documentation for
-information on how to convert from Ck-format to CTI format.
+information on how to convert from CK-format to CTI format.

 Getting Help
 ============